wp-plugins/bulletproof-security/readme.txt

 Help and FAQ page contains links to Help pages that will load in a new browser tab so that you are not redirected away from your WordPress Dashboard.

-What's New in .46.6
+What's New in .46.7
+*	jQuery Dialog Read Me Help buttons
+New jQuery Dialog Read Me Help buttons have been created to replace the old Hover ToolTips.
+The Read Me Help windows are draggable, resizable, scrollable and you can copy and paste the text from the Help window.

+*	WP_CONTENT_DIR replaces ABSPATH path
+WP_CONTENT_DIR replaces ABSPATH path for sites that have moved wp-content to another location.

+*	.htaccess Return Carriage filter Modified
+This filter was problematic for some web hosts and has been modified to work on all web hosts.

+*	Slash-Jack filter modified
+This filter was problematic for some web hosts and has been modified to work on all web hosts.

+*	Pop Up Confirm Messages:
+Several new pop up confirm messages have been added throughout BPS for forms that perform critical operations.

+*	Additional SAPIs Added:
+Several new Server API types have been added to CGI and DSO checking to more accurately determine whether your Server is using CGI or DSO.

+*	Network / MU Sub Domain AutoMagic Change:
+AutoMagic for Network / MU sub domain sites is no longer writing the wp-admin forbid coding.
+This code has been problematic for MU Subdomain sites displaying images.
+All other sites still have this code as no conflicts exist on any other WP site type.

+*	Sucuri Malware Website Scanner
+Added a link to the Sucuri Malware Website Scanner.
+This is a great tool.
+Scan your website for malicious scripts.

+*	Heads Up Security Warning!!!
-* BPS .46.6 is forbidding thumbnailer scripts by default.
+BPS .46.7 is forbidding thumbnailer scripts by default.
+If images are not displaying on your website then this is most likely because they are thumbnailer images / scripts that BPS is forbidding.
 To allow thumbnailer scripts on your website see the root .htaccess file for instructions on allowing thumbnailer scripts on your website.
 If your Theme or any of your Plugins are using a Thumbnailer script such as TimThumb, phpThumb, Thumb or variations of these thumbnailer scripts then you should check (ask the author, creator or Google it) and make sure that you have a recently patched version of the thumbnailer script that you are using.
 A Zero Day Vulnerability exists in older versions of these thumbnailer scripts and your website might be vulnerable.
-Thumbnailer scripts are automatically seen by BPS as a threat, exploit or vulnerability because of the general nature of these scripts.
-* Cookie filter removed from BPS QUERY STRING EXPLOITS
-* Explicit "exec" and "execute" filter removed from BPS QUERY STRING EXPLOITS
-* non-GPL Javascript Countdown Timer removed